 Step 2: Data assessment.
 Do we have the data to answer this question?
 Is it accurate?
 Is it accessible?
 Is it current?

 Step 3: Simple first.
-Can we solve this problem with basic analysis before building complex models?
+Can we solve this with basic analysis before building complex models?
 Often, simple logic rules outperform sophisticated AI.

 Step 4: Integration design.
 How will insights reach decision-makers?
 In their existing workflow?
 At the moment of decision?
 Without requiring extra steps?